Do You Need Penetration Testing?

 What is Penetration Testing?

-Penetration Testing (or pen testing) is a security exercise where a cyber-security expert attempts to find and exploit vulnerabilities in a system, application or network device.
-The purpose of this simulated attack is to identify any weak spots in a system’s defenses which attackers could take advantage of.
+Penetration testing or pen testing is a security exercise where a cyber-security expert attempts to find and exploit vulnerabilities in a system, application, or network device.
+The purpose of this simulated attack is to identify any weak spots in a system’s defenses that attackers could take advantage of.

 This is like a bank hiring someone to dress as a burglar and try to break into their building and gain access to the vault.
 If the ‘burglar’ succeeds and gets into the bank or the vault, the bank will gain valuable information on how they need to tighten their security measures.

 Our Security Risk Assessment protocol is tailored to client objectives, as well as the size, scale, and type of organization.
 It can explore controls of various security standards and incorporate a review of controls required by various regulatory requirements.

 InData brings years of experience in assessing information security risk across multiple sectors, including the Motion Picture Association of America (MPAA), agriculture, financial services, pharmaceutical, health providers, government, and other industries.

 It’s best to have a pen test performed by someone with little-to-no prior knowledge of how the system is secured because they may be able to expose blind spots in the infrastructure.
 For this reason, outside vendors specializing in these tasks, much like InData, are usually brought in to perform the tests.
 These engineers are often referred to as ‘ethical hackers’ since they are being hired to hack into a system with permission and for the purpose of increasing security and all-around protection.